kubewarden/kubewarden.io/content/blog/2023/10/kubewarden-1.8-release.md

 ## Configuring OpenTelemetry manually

-As always, users can decide instead to configure metrics and/or tracing support on their own.
+As always, users may still configure metrics and/or tracing support themselves, as desired.
 For example in case that they want only some of the Kubewarden workloads with telemetry, or more exotic configurations.

 This would mean leaving the default values.yaml, and performing the following